 There is a world full of people who never grew emotionally because they did not have healthy parents to invest their lives into them.
 The result is an entire society affected by abandonment.
 Now take this analogy and apply it to babies in Christ.
 Unless God brings a spiritual parent into our life, we could remain infants, or, at best, self-centered children in the faith.
 Consequently, with precious few exceptions, people grow up and emulate what they know, passing down a cycle of brokenness to their own children.
 Many who are born again into the body of Christ have already had a lifetime of brokenness that will take real effort and hands-on care from loving spiritual parents to mend.
 This is the only possible way to break generational dysfunction.

-Acts 20:28

-Watch out for yourselves and for all the flock of which the Holy Spirit has made you overseers, to shepherd the church of God that he obtained with the blood of his own Son.

 Biblical Examples to Emulate

 2 Timothy 3:14-15